Wild Garlic: Plant profile

 How to identify Wild Garlic

-Ramsons appear in clumps as they emerge from a bulb underground.
-The green leaves are long, lance-shaped (lanceolate) and have a single main vein, although younger leaves are narrower.
-The flowerhead emerges from a leafless stalk, encased within a green covering (spathe).
-Once, opened, the flowerhead becomes globe-shaped and formed by individual six-petalled white flowers.
-The seeds are contained in green triple-seed pods that eventually turn black.
-The whole plant smells heavily of garlic.
+Wild garlic grow in clumps that emerge from an underground bulb.
+The plant’s long, lance-shaped leaves (lanceolate) are green and have a single main vein.
+Younger leaves tend to be narrower than mature leaves.
+The flowerhead grows from a leafless stalk and is initially enclosed within a green covering (spathe).
+As the flowerhead matures, it becomes globe-shaped and is formed by numerous six-petalled white flowers.
+The plant’s seeds are contained within green triple-seed pods that eventually turn black as they mature.

 Wild garlic lookalikes